Genesis P-Orridge: 1950–1964: Childhood

-Genesis P-Orridge was born Neil Andrew Megson on 22 February 1950 in Victoria Park, Manchester, to Ronald and Muriel Megson.
+Genesis P-Orridge was born on 22 February 1950 in Victoria Park, Manchester, to Ronald and Muriel Megson.
 Ronald was a travelling salesman who had worked in repertory theatre and who played the drums in local jazz and dance bands.
 Muriel was from Salford and had first met Ronald after he returned to England after being injured with the British Army at the Battle of Dunkirk in 1940.
-As a child, P-Orridge had a good relationship with their parents, who did not interfere with their artistic interests.
+As a child, they had a good relationship with their parents, who did not interfere with their artistic interests.

-Due to Ronald's job, the family moved to Essex, where P-Orridge attended Staples Road Infant School in Loughton, and for a time lived in a caravan near to Epping Forest while the family house was being completed.
-The family then moved from Essex to Cheshire, where P-Orridge attended Gatley Primary School.
-Passing the 11-plus exam, P-Orridge won a scholarship to attend Stockport Grammar School, doing so between 1961 and 1964.
+Due to Ronald's job, the family moved to Essex, where they attended Staples Road Infant School in Loughton, and for a time lived in a caravan near to Epping Forest while the family house was being completed.
+The family then moved from Essex to Cheshire, where they attended Gatley Primary School.
+Passing the 11-plus exam, they won a scholarship to attend Stockport Grammar School, doing so between 1961 and 1964.